rafidmorshedi/suss-website-redesign/pages/triplist.md

     -   tents, sleeping bags, sleeping mats
 - No pets on trips

-For more information, please read through our [Beginners Handbook (click for link)](/assets/handbook.pdf).
+If this is your first trip, please ensure you read through our [Beginners Handbook (click for link)](/assets/handbook.pdf).

 ## Trip Calendar
 *NB: For Multiday trips (eg a weekend trip that is from Saturday to Sunday), most people ususally depart the night before (eg on the Friday) as the caves are a few hour's drive away from Sydney